waikato-datamining/gifr/README.md

                         https://XYZ.gradio.live/. (default: False)
   --logging_level {DEBUG,INFO,WARN,ERROR,CRITICAL}
-                        The logging level to use (default: WARN) --json_response       Whether the reponse is a JSON object. (default: False) --receive_prediction FIELD
+                        The logging level to use (default: WARN) --send_text FIELD     The field name in the JSON prompt used for sending the text, ignored if not provided. (default: prompt) --json_response       Whether the reponse is a JSON object. (default: False) --receive_prediction FIELD
                         The field name in the JSON response used for receiving